mmomtchev/magickwand.js/README.md

 [![Node.js CI](https://github.com/mmomtchev/magickwand.js/actions/workflows/test-dev.yml/badge.svg)](https://github.com/mmomtchev/magickwand.js/actions/workflows/test-dev.yml)
 [![npm](https://img.shields.io/npm/v/magickwand.js)](https://www.npmjs.com/package/magickwand.js)

-This package is a full native port of the ImageMagick-7 C++ library to both Node.js native and browser WASM using SWIG Node-API.
+This package is a full native port of the ImageMagick-7 C++ library to both Node.js native addon and browser WASM using SWIG Node-API.

 Unlike all other ImageMagick `npm` packages, it does not use the CLI to interact with the utilities, but offers direct access to the full C++ API.
 It supports both synchronous and multithreaded asynchronous operations, it is integrated with `TypedArray`s and `ArrayBuffer` and it has full TypeScript support.

 It adds many new features and offers a substantial performance boost and usability benefits over the previous CLI ports.

+The Node.js native addon version and the browser WASM version share the same SWIG interface files, the same generated C++ wrappers, the same API, the same TypeScript bindings and the same unit tests which are run both in the browser and in Node.js.
+Both support asynchronous parallel processing using the same multi-threading model.

 The pre-built binaries are fully self-contained and do not need an existing ImageMagick installation.
 It is also possible to rebuild the package against a shared ImageMagick-7 when using the native version in Node.js.